PoshCode/cluster/README.md

 For each kubernetes cluster, there's then an overlay folder like `apps/production` that specifies the version of the chart and the value overrides to use.

+## Troubleshooting & Upgrading

+This is purely a demo environment.
+In almost every case where I've had an upgrade problem (e.g. an issue with loki's chart) I have resolved it by deleting the Flux Kustomization (using the command-line), and allowing flux reconciliation to reinstall it.

+One specific instance where that did not work was during the upgrade to release 1.2 of the GRPCRoute CRD (and the corresponding upgrade to 1.17 of Cilium Gateway).
+Because of the way Kubernetes persists CRDs, once the Cilium Gateway had been upgraded, I had to manually remove the pre-release "v1alpha2" reference from stored versions of the GRPCRoute CRD.
+See the [notes here](https://gateway-api.sigs.k8s.io/guides/#v12-upgrade-noteshttps://gateway-api.sigs.k8s.io/guides/#v12-upgrade-notes)

 ## See Also...

 A lot of what you'll see here is based on these two Flux examples, which are both simpler and more documented than this repository.